-(3) Determination of the Shared Savings Incentive.
-If the final cost of performance is equal to or greater than the final GMP, the Contractor is not entitled to any additional compensation.
-If the final cost of performance is less than the final GMP, the Contractor is entitled to the percentage specified in paragraph (g) of this clause, of the difference between the final GMP and the final cost of performance, as the shared savings incentive.
+GMP, the Contractor is entitled to the percentage specified in paragraph (g) of this clause, of the difference between the final GMP and the final cost of performance, as the shared savings incentive.

-(m) Subcontracts.
+- (m) Subcontracts.
 No subcontract placed under this contract may provide for cost-plus-a-percentage of cost.
-Any costs incurred by the Contractor as a result of such a subcontract shall not be included in the cost of the construction work or the final settlement.

-(n) Open Book Access.
+Any costs incurred by the Contractor as a result of such a subcontract shall not be included in the cost of the construction work or the final settlement. - (n) Open Book Access.
 (1) At any time prior to converting to firm-fixed-price, the Government and its representatives, including designated auditors and accountants, shall have the right, but not the obligation, to attend any and all project meetings and shall have access to any and all records maintained by the Contractor relating to the contract.
-The Contractor shall include this requirement for open book access by the Government in its subcontracts for the contract.

-(2) After converting to firm-fixed-price, the Government maintains the right to examine records under GSAR Clause 552.215-70.

-(o) Termination.
-If this Contract is terminated, the Contractor shall not be entitled to a shared savings incentive.

-(p) The contractor agrees to incorporate the substance of this clause in all subcontracts under this contract.
+The Contractor shall include this requirement for open book access by the Government in its subcontracts for the contract. - (2) After converting to firm-fixed-price, the Government maintains the right to examine records under GSAR Clause 552.215-70. - (o) Termination.
+If this Contract is terminated, the Contractor shall not be entitled to a shared savings incentive. - (p) The contractor agrees to incorporate the substance of this clause in all subcontracts under this contract.